Geometry and topology of geometric limits I: The bi-Lipschitz model theorem for brick manifolds

 It remains to show that we can take disjoint regular neighbourhoods of the components.
-(Since the restriction of $H(\ ,3/4)$ to each component of $\hat{\mathcal F}$ is uniformly bi-Lipschitz, the uniform bi-Lipschitzity on $\hat {\mathcal F} \times [1/2,1]$ follows immediately once we prove that we can take regular neighbourhoods to be disjoint.)
-Recall that by Lemma \ref{homeo on boundary}-(iv), there is a uniform positive lower bound for the distances between the images of distinct boundary components of $\hat{\mathcal F}$ under $f_3'$, hence also under $H(\ , 3/4)$.
-To get disjoint regular neighbourhoods, what we need is a lower bound for the distances between the images of distinct components of $\hat{\mathcal F}$ under $H(\ , 3/4)$, not only for the boundary but for the entire surface.
+(Since the restriction of $H(\ ,3/4)$ to each component of $\mathcal F$ is uniformly bi-Lipschitz, the uniform bi-Lipschitzity on $\mathcal F \times [1/2,1]$ follows immediately once we prove that we can take regular neighbourhoods to be disjoint.
+Combined with the fact shown above that a homotopy between $f_3'$ and $H(\ , 3/4)$ can be made uniformly Lipschitz, the uniform Lipschitzity of $H$ also follows.)
+Recall that by Lemma \ref{homeo on boundary}-(vii), we can assume that there is a uniform positive lower bound for the distances between the images of distinct boundary components of $\mathcal F$ under $f_3'$, hence also under $H(\ , 3/4)$.
+To get disjoint regular neighbourhoods, what we need is a lower bound for the distances between the images of distinct components of $\mathcal F$ under $H(\ , 3/4)$, not only for their boundaries but for the entire surfaces.
 Suppose that such a lower bound does not exist.
-Then by taking a geometric limit, we get two minimal surfaces which are tangent each other at their interiors.
+Then by taking a geometric limit, we get two minimal surfaces which are tangent to each other at their interiors.
 This contradicts the maximal principle of minimal surfaces.
 Thus, we have shown that there is a lower bound, and that we can take disjoint regular neighbourhoods. \end{proof}